 With this information, new hypotheses on the molecular mechanisms that orchestrate the establishment and progression of brain metastases are developing and creating new opportunities to find therapies that target a specific molecular feature of brain metastatic cancer cells.

 In addition to targeted molecular therapies, immunotherapies are emerging as a potentially efficacious strategy for the treatment of brain metastases.
 These therapies don’t target brain metastatic cancer cells themselves, but instead enhance the function of immune cells to suppress tumor growth.
 Clinical investigations are now demonstrating that the ability of immune checkpoint inhibitors to effectively inhibit metastatic brain tumors is similar to their ability to treat metastatic tumors outside of the brain.
 However, they could produce severe side effects.
-This concept is explored in another article here.

 Despite encouraging progress in this field, the clinical management of patients with brain metastases is still challenging and financial support for studies on metastatic cancers is limited.
 Further effort is required and active cooperation among biologists, neuroscientists and oncologists is the key to targeting metastatic cells early and from different fronts.

 Source Articles:C. Zhang and D. Yu.
 Advances in decoding breast cancer brain metastasis.
 Cancer Metastasis Reviews.
 2016.
 35:677-684.F.J.
 Lowry and D. Yu.
 Brain metastasis: unique challenges and open opportunities.
 Biochimica et Biophysica Acta.
 2017.
 1867:49-57.